 Some prefer pulling the fan apart and servicing it, but I’d recommend against it.
 Replacing the fan is fairly cheap and a sure way to fix the problem.

-A more thorough test requires a software program or BIOS to set the fan to 100% to ensure that it spins up well enough to provide adequate cooling.
+A more thorough test requires a software program or BIOS to set the fan to 100% to ensure it spins up well enough to provide adequate cooling.

 It should reach similar RPMs as listed on the product page of the specific fan model from the manufacturer’s website.